City of Light (novel): Plot

-The story is set in the city of Buffalo, New York in 1901, as the Pan-American Exposition's planning and construction is under way.
-The main character and narrator, Louisa Barrett, is headmistress of the Macaulay School for Girls, inspired by The Buffalo Seminary and is a very influential woman in a time of male predominance.
+The story is set in the city of Buffalo, New York in 1901, as the planning and construction of the Pan-American Exposition is under way.
+The protagonist and narrator, Louisa Barrett, is headmistress of the Macaulay School for Girls, inspired by The Buffalo Seminary, and is a very influential woman in a time of male predominance.
 The first major event in the book is the death of Karl Speyer, an engineering hero that designed the generators for the hydroelectric plant at Niagara Falls.
 This causes a chain of events that leads Louisa to become involved in the struggle of the city's hierarchy for control of Niagara.

 It was revealed in the novel that Louisa Barrett was sexually abused by the former president Grover Cleveland.
 She couldn't speak up because she feared the same fate as Maria Halpin—who had been sent to an asylum.

 Thomas Sinclair realizes that Grace looks a lot like Louisa Barrett - Grace's godmother and real mother.
 Louisa's enthusiasm for Grace reinforces this idea - she loves Grace because she is her real mom.

 Bates as a radical - always cites God, Nature.
 He seems to think that electricity is only for the rich and prefers primitive gas lamps etc. Has dramatic flair.
 In the name of God, misapplication of cause.
-Susanah Riley cried after the speech.
+Susannah Riley cried after the speech.
 She is a big fan of Bates.

-Ms Mary Talbert (mother of Millicent) - a black woman seems to be protesting against the Pan-Am Exposition, because they portray the old plantation as a happy place where black laborers worked to raise family.
+Ms. Mary Talbert (mother of Millicent) - a black woman seems to be protesting against the Pan-Am Exposition, because they portray the old plantation as a happy place where black laborers worked to raise family.
 However, conditions in plantations were inhumane and black were subject to physical and verbal abuse, and many more undesirable actions (treated like animals etc.)

 Louisa dreams of starting a life with Franklin Fiske for a brief moment, but later on Grace reveals to her suspicion about her father wanting to court her - tom courting Louisa.
 Louisa is shocked but would love the possibility.
 Franklin Fiske is an undercover writer for the World News - his alibi is that he is a photographer (capturing the scenic sites of Niagara).
 He believes Speyer's death was an act of murder and wants to investigate the issue more.
 He asks Louisa whether she knows anything that might potentially help him determine the murderer.
 After the death of the second plant manager Mr. Fitzhugh, Peter Fronzcyk, brother of Maddie Fronzcyk replaces him.